Arthur Du Cros: House attacked by suffragettes

 On 14 April 1913 Levetleigh, a house at St Leonards-on-Sea, close to Hastings, belonging to the Eversfield Estate, which Du Cros had inhabited until March 1912, was burnt down.
 The perpetrators were suffragettes, including Kitty Marion, angry at his opposition to votes for women.
 Contemporary newsreels reported the estimated cost of the damage to be £10,000.

 Personal life

 Du Cros married Maude Gooding, the daughter of a Coventry watch manufacturer in 1895, when he was 24 years old.
-They had two sons and two daughters before a divorce in 1923.
+They had two sons and two daughters.
+He left Maude in 1917, briefly returned, was caught having an affair, and they divorced in 1922 on the grounds of his adultery and desertion.

+In February 1908 he fathered an illegitimate child in Nice by a French woman, Suzanne Arlette.
+The daughter was named Marjorie.
+She is not with him or his family in the 1911 or 1921 census.
+After his 1922 divorce he acknowledged Marjorie openly but seems to have passed her off as his first wife's child.
+By the late 1920s father and daughter were travelling abroad together, and living with his second wife, Florence.
+As Marjorie Du Cros, she married Richard Jenks, son of the Lord Mayor of London, in 1932.

 Du Cros married Florence May Walton King secretly in Paris in 1928.
 He was 57 years old and she was 14 years his junior, but they did not announce it until three years later, and then very quietly.
-After her death he married for the third time, again secretly and abroad.
-He was 80 years old and his bride, Mary Louise Joan Beaumont, was 71.
+Immediately after her death in 1951 he married for the third time, again secretly and abroad.
+He was 80 years old and his bride, Mary Louise Joan Beaumont, (nee Buhman, b in Hanover in 1889) was 71.
+The 1939 Register shows that she was his secretary, and lived with him and his second wife.

 He wrote a memoir entitled Wheels of Fortune: A Salute to Pioneers, published by Chapman and Hall in 1938.

 He died at home near Watford, Hertfordshire on 28 October 1955 aged 84 and was interred in Finstock, Oxfordshire.